CarlosParraMtz/CarlosParraMtz/README.md

 ## Hello world! 👋

 <> My name is Carlos.
 I'm a frontend web developer, with
-2 years experience with React and NextJS. </>
+2 years experience with Javascript Frameworks as React, Next.js and Vue. </>

+I ❤️ coding, and I'm working on some projects by myself and as a member of a team, and constanly learning new things to improve my developer skills.

-I ❤️ coding, and I'm working on my second personal project.
-My 9 years experience as a graphic designer has helped me to improve my work with UI design.
+My 9 years experience as a graphic designer has helped me to improve my work with UX/UI design.

 ### Portfolio